stencila/stencila/schema/PublicationIssue.md

 :::

 A part of a successively published publication such as a periodical or publication volume, often numbered, usually containing a grouping of works such as articles.
+In reproducible documents, [`Articles`](./Article.html) can reference a `PublicationIssue` for bibliographical/citation purposes.

 # Examples